junxit/us-congress-bills-110/metadata.md

 - 2007-10-18 — Placed on the Union Calendar, Calendar No. 240.
 - 2007-10-18 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-386.
 - 2007-10-18 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-386.
+- 2007-10-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-10-29 — Considered under suspension of the rules. (consideration: CR H12123-12124, H12132)
+- 2007-10-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3224.
+- 2007-10-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-29 — Mr. Salazar moved to suspend the rules and pass the bill, as amended.
+- 2007-10-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 263 - 102 (Roll no. 1010). (text: CR H12123)
+- 2007-10-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 263 - 102 (Roll no. 1010).(text: CR H12123)